cabforum/netsec/docs/NSR.md

 **Private Key**: The cryptographic key of an asymmetric Key Pair that is kept secret by the holder of the Key Pair.
 It may be used to create digital signatures and/or to decrypt data that were encrypted by the corresponding Public Key.

+**Privileged Access**: Access to CA Infrastructure or Network Boundary Controls that provides capabilities or permissions enabling administration, configuration, management, or operation of such systems.

 **Public Key**: The cryptographic key of an asymmetric Key Pair that can be made public without compromising the security of the Key Pair.
 It may be used to verify digital signatures and/or to encrypt data that can be decrypted by the corresponding Private Key.

 **Requirements**: The Network and Certificate System Security Requirements found in this document.